 Pregnancy

 There are no adequate data from the use of tocilizumab in pregnant women.
-A study in animals has shown an increased risk of spontaneous abortion/embryo-foetal death at a high dose (see section 5.3).
+A trial in animals has shown an increased risk of spontaneous abortion/embryo-foetal death at a high dose (see section 5.3).
 The potential risk for humans is unknown.

 RoActemra should not be used during pregnancy unless clearly necessary.